yeokm1/yeokm1.github.io-hugo/content/post/2020/08/adding-chinese-support-to-my-blog/index.md

 ```bash
 find . -name index.zh.md | xargs -I % sh -c "sed -i 's/\"Singapore\"/\"新加玻\"/g' %"
 ```
-After that, we have to change the Hugo Front Matter of each site `categories: ["Singapore"]` -> `categories: ["新加玻"]`.
+After that, we have to change the Hugo Front Matter of each page `categories: ["Singapore"]` -> `categories: ["新加玻"]`.
 I have to repeat this for every single category I use.

 In the end, I reverted the changes as I realised Hugo actually creates another set of images for each translated post.
 This causes the size of my site to bloat so much it busted the [1GB Github pages limit](https://docs.github.com/en/github/managing-large-files/what-is-my-disk-quota#file-and-repository-size-limitations).